-- 1½ tbsp Chinese fermented black beans (aka Douchi, rinsed and drained)
+- 1½ tablespoon Chinese fermented black beans, (aka Douchi, rinsed and drained)

-- 2 tsp sweet fermented sauce (aka Tianmian sauce, sweet bean sauce)
+- 2 teaspoon sweet fermented sauce , (aka Tianmian sauce, sweet bean sauce)

 - Soak the Chinese fermented black beans (Douchi) in hot water for 15-30 minutes and rinse them a few times.
 Set aside.